Innovative Satellite Technology Demonstration Program: Innovative Satellite Technology Demonstration-1

-Innovative Satellite Technology Demonstration-1 is the first mission in the Innovative Satellite Technology Demonstration Program.
+Innovative Satellite Technology Demonstration-1 was the first mission in the Innovative Satellite Technology Demonstration Program.
 The mission included several spacecraft, the largest being RAPIS-1, along with six smaller satellites.
 The call for proposals was announced in 2015, and selection results were announced in February 2016.
-A total of 14 projects were selected; however a proposal by IHI Corporation, the "Demonstration experiment of a innovative ship information receiving system" was later dropped, making the number of projects reaching space 13.
-Seven projects will be tested on board the satellite RAPIS-1, either as parts or components.
-Three projects are flying as microsatellites, and three more as CubeSats.
+A total of 14 projects were selected; however a proposal by IHI Corporation, the "Demonstration experiment of an innovative ship information receiving system" was later dropped, dropping the number of projects reaching space to 13.
+Seven projects were tested on board RAPIS-1, either as parts or components.
+Three projects flew as microsatellites, and three more as CubeSats.

 Innovative Satellite Technology Demonstration-1 was successfully launched on 18 January 2019.
-Payloads flown on the mission were tested in space for a year, and the operational data gained were given to the developers.The Innovative Satellite Technology Demonstration-1 marked the first multi-satellite launch by Epsilon launch vehicle.
+Payloads flown on the mission were tested in space for a year, and the operational data gained were given to the developers.
+The Innovative Satellite Technology Demonstration-1 marked the first multi-satellite launch by Epsilon launch vehicle.

 RAPIS-1

-RAPIS-1 (RAPid Innovative payload demonstration Satellite-1) is a satellite within Innovative Satellite Technology Demonstration-1 that demonstrated selected projects as either parts or components.
+RAPIS-1 (RAPid Innovative payload demonstration Satellite 1) is a satellite within Innovative Satellite Technology Demonstration-1 that demonstrated selected projects as either parts or components.
 Of the 13 projects, 7 were demonstrated on board RAPIS-1.